sofiamourap/open-call-application/README.md

 # open-call-application

+This project can be found here: https://opencall-application.herokuapp.com/

+To explore all the functions, use the following info for login:

+- name: GOA
+- password: goa

 To fulfill the needs of a group of independent galleries, I created an end-to-end app with responsive design in the Front-end (using React, ReactRouter, Bootstrap) and Back-end (Node.js/Express).
 All the data needed to make this app useful (Artists, Galleries and Open-call informations) was stored in a MySQL database that I created from scratch.

 ## Setup